upperlinecode/budget-buddy-python-functions/README.md

 Let's assume the two smaller children are both between the ages of 3 and 9, so then this family has 6 adults and 2 children.

-Find the total cost by calling (and printing!) the method.
+Find the total cost by calling (and printing!) the function.

 ```python
 print(cost_of_disney(6, 2))